TerikaJ/azure-begin/README.md

 <img src="https://i.imgur.com/Mx1gHxa.png" height="50%" width="50%" alt="Azure Step 5-2-2"/>
 </p>

-- Double-click on the virtual machine, then enter the username and password from Step 4 above.
+- Double-click on the virtual machine, then enter the username and password from Step 4.
 - Select "Continue".
 - A prompt will appear that mentions "the identity cannot be verified;" continue and press "YES".
 <p align="center">